Nipah virus infection

 It is a highly fatal illness, with a case fatality ratio (CFR) estimated between 40% to 75% in past outbreaks depending on local capabilities for epidemiological surveillance and clinical management (CFR ~ 40% for outbreaks in Malaysia and Singapore; CFR >70% for outbreaks in Bangladesh).
 Patients with NiV infection may present with the following symptoms:

-Acute encephalitis with initial symptoms of fever, headache, myalgia, vomiting, sore throat, followed by dizziness, drowsiness, altered consciousness, seizures and coma
+Acute encephalitis picture characterised by initial symptoms of fever, headache, myalgia, vomiting, sore throat, followed by dizziness, drowsiness, altered consciousness, seizures in severe cases, which may progress to coma within 24 to 48 hours

 Atypical pneumonia, and acute respiratory distress